-Having enough money to start a business is one of the biggest reasons many entrepreneurs give up their their dreams of business ownership.
-Forget the fancy office, the cool office chair and those glossy four color brochures, and create a successful business by bootstrapping it in the beginning.
+Having enough money to start a business is one of the biggest reasons many entrepreneurs give up their dreams of business ownership.
+Forget the fancy office, the cool office chair, and those glossy four-color brochures, and create a successful business by bootstrapping it in the beginning.
 It doesn’t take big dollars to start a small business; you can get started with virtually no money.

 Lack of time is a challenge for just about everyone in today's high-pressure world, not just entrepreneurs.
 But whether you're working a full-time job or launching your own venture, time is a resource you can control.
 If you’re going to be a successful business owner, you must understand that mastering time is key and that startups require sacrifices.
 If you are willing to give up weekends, perhaps some vacations and put in the early morning/late night hours to build momentum, lack of time is no longer a barrier.